 You may not know this, but May is National Bike Month and the 20th (this Friday) is National Bike to Work Day.
 But if you’re not a cycling enthusiast (or even bike confident), the idea of hopping on a small, 2-wheeled, you-powered vehicle and sailing off toward work may seem a little daunting.
-So we hit up our in-house cycling expert, Blair Cerny, for a little practical advice on how to ease your bike-to-work apprehensions.
+So we hit up our in-house cycling expert, Blair Cerny, to get a few tips for Bike to Work Day.

 1. First (and most obviously) you’ll need a bicycle.
 If you don’t have one, see if you can borrow or rent one.
 Most major cities have a number of bike rental options, from tourist places that rent by the day to stands that rent by the hour.
 If you live in a more rural area, check with your local bike shop (chances are you have at least one).
 The best part about renting is that you can take Bike to Work Day for a spin (so to speak) before deciding if it’s a viable everyday option.